Indi-Code/community-mod-maybe/README.md

 - No commenting your code.
 At all.
 You have to figure out what other people's code means!
 - Keep Pull Requests and commits as vague as possible.
 Again, others need to figure out your code.
 - Each person gets **ONE** pull request containing their changes.
 This rule is somewhat flexible, provided good reason.
 - Each person can only create **ONE** java file, be it a class, enum, interface or what have you.
+If you feel a single addition would be best suited to multiple files (BlockEntities for example), you may request permission to do so.
 - Each person can, however, edit *any* existing java files, provided they do **not** change *more than half* of the existing lines, or add enough lines thus that the line count becomes *more than twice that it was prior*.
 - Each person can only create **ONE** block texture *and* **ONE** item texture (each limited to 256x MAXIMUM).
 - Each person can only create **ONE** of each of the other types of texture, that is guis, mobs, effects, etc. (each limited to 1024x MAXIMUM)